Bjerring/Bjerring.github.io/_posts/2019-10-16-the-yield-curve-and-its-components.markdown

 Principal component analysis is especially usefull in the following areas:
 1. Explaining PnL – returns on rates products can be explained using level, slope, curvature and the residual.
-2. Hedging – appropiate portfolio hedging can be determined by neutralising the movements in the first few principal components.
+2. Hedging – appropiate portfolio hedging can be determined by neutralizing the movements in the first few principal components.
-3. Relative Value Analysis – the richness/cheapness of the curve can be analysed using the residuals of the PCA.
+3. Relative Value Analysis – the richness/cheapness of the curve can be analyzed using the residuals of the PCA.
 4. Scenario Analysis – scenario generation using the three components to evaluate market risk.

 ## Code